AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-portal.md

 ### Part 1 - Configure the local site

-Open the [Azure portal preview](https://portal.azure.cn) and sign in with your Azure account.
+Open the [Azure Portal](https://portal.azure.cn) and sign in with your Azure account.

 1. Navigate to **All resources** and locate the **ClassicVNet** in the list.
 2. On the **Overview** blade, in the **VPN connections** section, click the **Gateway** graphic to create a gateway.